vasiapol/Kubernetes_Jenkins/Readme.md

 -The ability to run many more build plans in parallel.

--Automatically replacing corrupted Jenkins instances.
+* Automatically replacing corrupted Jenkins instances.

--Automatically spinning up and removing slaves based on need, which saves costs.
+* Automatically spinning up and removing slaves based on need, which saves costs.